An effective approach to trip planning has become indispensable for many travellers when researching their next trip.

 Some websites are better than others in terms of presentation and many 'throw in' one or two sweeteners, such as country guide ebooks, to get your business and to try and stand out from their competitors.

-However, if you're already using booking portals like Klook and Voyagin (more on those below) it can make a lot of sense to book your Japan Rail Passes while shopping with them (and you can often get discounts the more you buy through the one site).
+However, if you're already using booking portals like Klook and Rakuten Travel Experiences (more on those below) it can make a lot of sense to book your Japan Rail Passes while shopping with them (and you can often get discounts the more you buy through the one site).

-So, depending on your preference, both Klook and Voyagin are safe bets for reserving your Japan Rail Passes.
+So, depending on your preference, both Klook and Rakuten Travel Experiences are also safe bets for reserving your Japan Rail Passes.

 14.)
 Japan Rail Pass (Official)